 You must file Form 8857 no later than 2 years after the date on which the IRS first attempted to collect the tax from you after July 22, 1998.
-Examples of attempts to collect the tax from you are garnishment of your wages and applying your refund in a later year to the tax due.
+Examples of attempts to collect the tax from you are garnishment of your wages and applying your refund in a later year to the tax due for a previous year.